almedso/ronto/README.rst

 After installing ronto the ronto command is available to you.

-The build specification is maintained in a *Rontofile.yml*.
+The build specification is maintained in a *ronto.yml* file.

 Start and explore with